Tenant Not Paying Rent ?

 When it comes to raising the rent, it’s possible to do so but only if it follows the tenancy agreement that you’ve set out.
 You may need to wait for a fixed term to end before you’re able to increase the rent or else you could be breaching the contract.
 However, you won’t be able to charge an arbitrary amount and force your tenant to accept it or move on.
 In many cases, the rent has to be justifiable and comparable to properties in your area.
 If you don’t follow this, then your tenant can complain and you may be forced to restore the rent to an even lower level that is acceptable.

-These aren’t your full rights, but what you have available to recover lost money will generally depend on how your letting agreement is set out.
+These aren’t your full rights, but what you have available to recover lost money and your tenant debt will generally depend on how your letting agreement is set out.
 It’s important to speak to your agency in times like this, so make double sure that you’re able to understand it and also seek advice when needed.

 Discovering Why Your Tenant Can not Pay